Courses and Programs

 In addition to our Certificate In Community Museum Studies Program, we also offer Special Topics Courses throughout the year.
 Below is a list of our upcoming courses - note that dates are subject to change.
-You may also download our most recent education calendar (PDF).

 You may register online for any course offered below.